 AEMG is currently hiring for the position of Associate Tutor.
 Successful candidates will be based at one of AEMG’s partner universities in China according to mutual agreement, discipline/major and on the needs of the universities (view AEMG map of branch locations on the home page).

 The role of the Associate Tutor involves teaching academic skills to undergraduate students in China.
-Academic skills include writing essays and research reports; referencing; avoiding plagiarism; critical thinking etc. The Associate Tutor is placed with local teachers to plan and facilitate provided curriculum, class management and assessment as a co-teacher.
-The Associate Tutor will utilise their discipline of expertise in the discourse when teaching academic skills to the Chinese students so that they become familiar with relevant terms in English.
-The Associate Tutor may also be invited to utilize their discipline of expertise to deliver guest lectures.
+For example, academic skills include: writing essays and research reports; practicing critical thinking; referencing and avoiding plagiarism.
+Placements with be working with local teachers to plan and facilitate provided curriculum.
+In addition, class management and assessment facilitation will be experienced.
+Utilising your discipline expertise, facilitate the teaching of academic skills.
+A core objective will be to engage students using discourse with relevant terms in English.
+As an Associate Tutor you may be invited to deliver a guest lecture in your disciplinary area.

-The The Academic Skills (ASP) is designed in part to afford a stronger collaboration between AEMG, its partner university and most importantly, our collective students.
+The Academic Skills (ASP) is designed in part to afford a stronger collaboration between AEMG Academy, its partner universities and most importantly, our collective students.
 The ASP program endeavours to: